 Multi-family homes should have private open space features, such as balconies or patios, and have access to common outdoor areas on-site.

 Residential Policy 5.d

 All common outdoor areas (pocket parks, trails, and open space) within individual residential neighborhoods shall be privately maintained.

-Meet the State law requirements for energy efficiencies, State law and Nipomo Community Services District (NCSD) policies and ordinances relating to water conversation, and County Building Code requirements for energy efficiencies and water savings.
+Meet the County Building Code requirements for energy efficiencies and water savings.